JimmyTournemaine/dev-tutorial/README.md

 * Application: [http://localhost:4200]
 * API Documentation: [http://localhost:4200/api-docs] (proxy) or [http://localhost:3000/api-docs] (direct link)

-The `dev` environment allow you to use direct links but any other environment could close the backend access.
+The development environment allow you to use direct links but any other environment could close the backend access.

 ## Development